gordon-cs/gordon-360-api/docs/Database.md

 ### Updating context tables (_new columns, tables, procedures..._)

-Entity Framework 6 Power Tools are design-time utilities used in Visual Studio when working with the code-first development approach.
-As you know, the code-first approach does not support visual designer for the Entity Framework model.
-These power tools allow you to generate designer, XML and DDL SQL for your entities.
+EF Core Power Tools is a Visual Studio extension that adds a User Interface and some helpful reverse-engineering niceties on top of EF Core.
+[Read more](https://www.c-sharpcorner.com/article/ef-core-power-tools-in-asp-net-core-api/)

 In order to utilize this extension:

 0) This _might_ need to be done: On to the top tab of Visual Studio
    - click `tools` -> `Connect to Database...`.